dsa-ou/paddles/CONTRIBUTING.md

 as much of it also applies to `paddles`.

 ## Development environment
-We use Python 3.10 and the [poetry](https://python-poetry.org) packaging and dependency manager.
+We use Python 3.10 and the [uv](https://docs.astral.sh/uv/) packaging and dependency manager.
 We use an older Python version for development to make sure `paddles` works with it.

 To set up the development environment:
 1. if you don't have Python 3.10, [install it](https://www.python.org/downloads/release/python-31011/)
-2. if you don't have `poetry`, [install it](https://python-poetry.org/docs/#installing-with-the-official-installer)
+2. if you don't have `uv`, [install it](https://docs.astral.sh/uv/getting-started/installation/)
 3. [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
   this repository (this creates a copy in *your* GitHub account)
 4. [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
   your forked repository (this makes a local copy on your machine)
 5. open a terminal and go to the folder to where you cloned this project
-6. enter `poetry install`
+6. enter `uv sync`

 The last step installs the software needed to develop `paddles`, in a new [virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment), in order to not interfere with your existing Python projects.

-To use the environment, while developing `paddles`, enter `poetry run C` to execute command `C` in the virtual environment for `paddles`.
+To use the environment, while developing `paddles`, enter `uv run C` to execute command `C` in the virtual environment for `paddles`.

-Alternatively, you can enter `poetry shell` to activate the environment, and then just enter `C` to execute the command.
-To deactivate the environment, enter `exit`.

-In the rest of this document, the notation `[poetry run] C` means that you should enter
-- `poetry run C` if you haven't activated the environment with `poetry shell`
-- `C` if you have.

-To finish the setup, you may optionally enter `[poetry run] pre-commit install` to install pre-commit hooks (scripts that are run when committing changes to a repository).
+To finish the setup, you may optionally enter `uv run pre-commit install` to install pre-commit hooks (scripts that are run when committing changes to a repository).
 Our development environment includes hooks that test, check and format your code and generate the documentation before you commit your changes to the repository.